esphome/esphome-docs/components/sensor/zyaura.rst

 .. note::

+    ZGm05 monitor (and maybe others) needs some initial time to get correct data when powered on.
+Only after this timespan will the sensor report correct values.
+It's not recommended to set ``update_interval`` lower than ``20s``.
-    ZGm05 monitor (and maybe others) has loading delay after turning on and gives incorrect data for some time.
+    and gives incorrect data for some time.
 It's not recommended to set ``update_interval`` lower than ``20s``.